ReiraH/WEMOS_LOLIN32-Weather_Station/README.md

 # WEMOS_LOLIN32-Weather_Station
- A small weather Station project for the minor Smart Things.
+ A small Weather Station project for the minor Smart Things.